sreegodavarthi/Codechallenge/README.md

 # Codechallenge
-* Remove odd numbers from a given array.
+* Remove odd numbers from a given array without looping.

 * This code is written using JS